 docker build --squash -t my-squashed-image .

 However, there's a trade-off involved when using the

 --squash flag.
 Squashing layers can negate some of the caching benefits that Docker provides.

 Normally, Docker caches each layer separately, so if we make a small change to our application code, only the layers that have changed need to be rebuilt, making subsequent builds much faster.

 When we squash layers, we effectively create a new layer that replaces all the existing ones, and this can invalidate the cache for those steps in the build process.
 As a result, the next time we build the image, it might take longer because Docker can't use the cached layers.

 So, while the

-It might be more beneficial for production images, where size matters most and the image won't be rebuilt frequently, as opposed to development images, where you might prefer to retain the caching benefits for quicker iteration.
+It might be more beneficial for production images, where size matters most and the image won't be rebuilt frequently, as opposed to development images, where we might prefer to retain the caching benefits for quicker iteration.

 Optimizing Docker images is a multi-faceted endeavor that balances image size, build speed, and flexibility.
-From choosing a lightweight base image and employing multi-stage builds to utilizing advanced features like Docker BuildKit, there are a multitude of strategies to streamline your containers.
+From choosing a lightweight base image and employing multi-stage builds to utilizing advanced features like Docker BuildKit, there are a multitude of strategies to streamline our containers.